Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/occluder.rst

 you can enable the Occlusion capability on physics objects using Python and Logic bricks - see (Link- TODO)

-When an occluder object enters the view frustrum, the BGE builds a ZDepth buffer from the faces of that object.
+When an occluder object enters the view frustum, the BGE builds a ZDepth buffer from the faces of that object.
 Whether the faces are one-side or two-side is important: only the front faces and two-side faces are used to build the ZDepth buffer.
-If multiple occluders are in the view frustrum, the BGE combines them and keeps the most foreground faces.
+If multiple occluders are in the view frustum, the BGE combines them and keeps the most foreground faces.

-The resolution of the ZDepth buffer is controllable in the World settings with the "Occlu Res"
+The resolution of the Z Depth buffer is controllable in the World settings with the "Occlu Res"
 button:

 By default the resolution is 128 pixels for the largest dimension of the viewport while the